Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Debugging Pattern Matches

-When patterns are not matching as expected, add a pass-through select before your CEP to verify events are flowing and correctly keyed:
+When patterns do not match as expected, a pass-through select can be inserted before the CEP operator in order to verify that events are flowing and correctly keyed:

 // Debug: print events as they enter the CEP operator